Matex600/social-edit-matt/README.md

   Time spent: 8-10 hours daily
   ### Code Cleanup | Final Design | README

-  Development phase 5 begun with final styling of the website, and using bootstrap to create a grid system to place all site components in a uniform manner.
+  Development phase 5 began with the final styling of the website and using bootstrap to create a grid system to place all site components uniformly.

-  In addition to this I tested the site manually as well as asking family, friends and fellow students to help me test site functionality, This allowed me to make some crucial changes to improve overall design and functionality.
+  In addition to this, I tested the site manually as well as asked family, friends and fellow students to help me test site functionality, This allowed me to make some crucial changes to improve overall design and functionality.

-  I encountered a problem with categories not appearing for 20-30 mintues when creating one in the Heroku deployed site I resolved this by destroying and replacing Database and changing category in post model to a Foreignkey from a Charfield, migrating a new database and remaking views, urls and templates to accomodate foreign keys.
+  I encountered a problem with categories not appearing for 20-30 minutes when creating one in the Heroku deployed site I resolved this by destroying and replacing the Database and changing category in the post model to a Foreignkey from a Charfield, migrating a new database and remaking views, urls and templates to accommodate foreign keys.

   ![View](documentation/bugs/category.view.PNG)